protohaven/protohaven_api/README.md

 python3 -m protohaven_api.cli project_requests
 ```

+Alternatively if you're using NixOS, create a `.envrc` file with the text `use nix`, then execute `direnv allow`
+in the `protohaven_api` directory to automatically load the environment specified in `shell.nix`.
+This requires
+the `direnv` utility to be installed.

 ## Running tests and full lint

 # These commands are close copies of the ones run by GitHub workflows as pre-submission checks